Site map

 Note: The stuff below applies to Active optical network or AON.

-Freedom internet also uses Passive optical network or PON, such as GPON and XGPON.
+Freedom Internet also uses Passive optical network or PON, such as GPON and XGPON.

 The link is a single strand of Single-mode optical fiber, with a different infrared laser wavelength going in each direction.
 A splitter prism inside each transceiver separates the two wavelengths;